root-gg/plik/README.md

 ```

 For Arrays and config maps they must be provided in json format.
-Arrays are overriden but maps are merged
+Arrays are overridden but maps are merged

 ```
     PLIKD_DATA_BACKEND_CONFIG='{"Directory":"/var/files"}' ./plikd